John L. Waller

-John Lewis Waller (January 12, 1850 – 1907) was an American lawyer, politician, journalist, publisher, businessman, military leader, and diplomat whose rise culminated in his becoming the United States consul to Madagascar.
+John Lewis Waller (January 12, 1850 – 1907) was an African American lawyer, politician, journalist, publisher, businessman, military leader, and diplomat whose rise culminated in his becoming the United States consul to Madagascar.
 He was the grandfather of Negro World editor, poet, composer, and lyricist Andy Razaf.
 (Razaf's frequent collaborator, musician Fats Waller, was no relation.)

 Waller was born to slavery in New Madrid County, Missouri.
 At the end of the American Civil War, he moved with his family to a farm in Tama County, Iowa.
 Waller's formal education, begun in 1863, ended with his graduation from high school in Toledo, Iowa.

 Political career

 Waller entered politics while living in Iowa.
 While living in Cedar Rapids and working as a barber, he was permitted to use the law library of Judge N.M.
 Hubbard.

 Waller passed the bar in October 1877.
 On May 1 of the next year, he moved to Topeka, Kansas, in response to "Pap" Singleton's call for African-Americans to colonize the state.

 On March 10, 1882, Waller founded the Western Recorder; the newspaper continued publication until 1885 in Lawrence, Kansas.
 In Topeka, Kansas, during February 1888, Waller and his cousin Anthony Morton established The American Citizen.

 In 1888, Waller became the first black presidential elector, supporting the Republican ticket of Benjamin Harrison and Levi Morton.
 He was charged with the responsibility to transport the results of the Kansan vote to Washington, D.C., that year.

 After the election, Waller unsuccessfully campaigned to become the state auditor for Kansas.
 In 1891, President Harrison named him U.S. consul to the Merina Kingdom of Madagascar.